csmetrics/csmetrics.net/docs/Overview.md

 #### Extra scraping for missed papers
 Papers for some venues were not accurately retrieved in the scraping process for a number of different reasons.
 We investigated the venues with many years of zero paper counts, and did the extra scraping for the missed papers.
+See this [notebook](https://github.com/csmetrics/csmetrics.org/blob/master/data/get_and_clean_DBLP_papers.ipynb) for more details.

-* ** Case 1) Venues with different keys used in our database compared to the key used by DBLP.**
+* **Case 1) Venues with different keys used in our database compared to the key used by DBLP.**
 A list of venues where the keys contained in [venue_list](https://github.com/csmetrics/csmetrics.org/blob/master/app/data/venue_list.csv) are not the same as the key used by DBLP to represent the same venue is contained in [venues_with_different_dblp_keys](https://github.com/csmetrics/csmetrics.org/blob/master/data/venues_with_different_dblp_keys.csv).

-* ** Case 2) Venues that did not fit the general DBLP url template.**
+* **Case 2) Venues that did not fit the general DBLP url template.**
 A list of conferences* where the url for the DBLP data did not fit the simple format matched by most conferences, that is `https://dblp.org/db/conf/{key}/{key}{year}.html`, can be found at [venues_with_different_dblp_baseurls](https://github.com/csmetrics/csmetrics.org/blob/master/data/venues_with_different_dblp_baseurls.csv).
 Generally this occurs where DBLP has group multiple conferences/workshops together under one group key and then use the conference key to specify after that, i.e. `https://dblp.org/db/conf/{groupkey}/{conferencekey}{year}.html`.

-  (*) This list only contains conferences because the method used to scrape the journals makes this problem unique to the conferences.
+  (\*) This list only contains conferences because the method used to scrape the journals makes this problem unique to the conferences.
 More specifically, the method for journals does not use a set template for each (venue, year) tuple because the journals are stored by volume number rather than year.

-* ** Case 3) Journals that needed to be retrieved through an alternative scraping method.**
+* **Case 3) Journals that needed to be retrieved through an alternative scraping method.**
 A list of journals where that needed to be scraped using an alternative method is at [journals_to_use_alternative_scraping_method](https://github.com/csmetrics/csmetrics.org/blob/master/data/journals_to_use_alternative_scraping_method.csv).
 The webpages for these journals listed the volumes in a different way and therefore were not picked up by the standard scraping method used for most journals.

-* ** Case 4) Papers that have single page number in DBLP.**
+* **Case 4) Papers that have single page number in DBLP.**

 We used a script to send this list of papers titles to the [Microsoft Academic Search](http://academic.research.microsoft.com) which returned for each paper its authors, affiliations, and citations.
 We use MAG data dump (2019-01-01 ver.) to query paper titles.
 Microsoft Academic did not match about 2.47% of our title searches.